 Installing Cisco Umbrella App

-This section has instructions for installing the Cisco Umbrella App for Sumo Logic and dashboard descriptions.
+This section has instructions for installing the Cisco Umbrella App for Sumo Logic.

 To install the app: